psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 Version controlling a file means to record its changes over time, associate those changes with an author, date, and identifier, creating a lineage of file content, and being able to revert changes or restore previous file versions.
-Datalad datasets can version control their contents, regardless of size.
+DataLad datasets can version control their contents, regardless of size.
 Let's start small, and just create a `README`.